History of tea in India: Government and the Indian tea industry

-In addition to these measures, the Tea Board plans to launch a new marketing initiative, which will include foray into new markets such as Iran, Pakistan, Vietnam and Egypt.
+In addition to these measures, the Tea Board plans to launch a new marketing initiative, which will include a foray into new markets such as Iran, Pakistan, Vietnam and Egypt.
 It also plans to renew its efforts in traditional markets like Russia, the UK, Iraq and UAE.
 Noteworthy is its intent to double tea exports to Pakistan within a year.

 Assam Orthodox Tea is set to receive the Geographical Indications (GI) exclusivity.
 A GI stamp identifies a certain product as emanating from the territory of a WTO member or region or locality in that territory, where a given quality, reputation or other characteristic of the good is essentially attributable to its geographic origin.

 Darjeeling Tea also has its Geographical Indication (GI) registered in India in 2004 in India, in the European Union in 2007, and in other countries as well.
 The Darjeeling logo was registered in 1999 by the Tea Board of India in India.

-The Cabinet Committee on Economic Affairs set up the Special Purpose Tea Fund (SPTF) under the tea Board on December 29, 2006.
-The aim is to fund replantation and rejuvenation (R&R) programme.
-In the same year, Tata Tea entered into an agreement to take over Jemca, which controls a 26 percent market share in the Czech Republic.
+The Cabinet Committee on Economic Affairs set up the Special Purpose Tea Fund (SPTF) under the Tea Board on December 29, 2006.
+The aim is to fund the replantation and rejuvenation (R&R) programm.
+In the same year, Tata Tea agreed to take over Jemca, which controls a 26 percent market share in the Czech Republic.

-The CCEA gave its approval for pegging the subsidy at 25 per cent and adoption of a funding pattern of 25 per cent promoter's contribution, 25 per cent subsidy from the government and 50 per cent loan from the SPTF.
+The CCEA gave its approval for pegging the subsidy at 25 percent and adopting a funding pattern of 25 percent promoter's contribution, 25 percent subsidy from the government and 50 percent loan from the SPTF.
 Banks have also been instructed to increase the lending period to over 13 years.

 Beginning in 2013, the Union Ministry of Commerce and Industry has been actively promoting the sale of tea in the country's top five export markets for that product: Egypt, Iran, Kazakhstan, Russia, and the United States.

-Demand for a separate time zone
+Tea and independence

+Tea was important during India's struggle for independence.
+Gandhi urged people to boycott British goods, including tea, because of poor working conditions.
+Advertisers also promoted tea as a patriotic drink.
+After independence, tea became a symbol of unity and was owned by Indians.